American Revolution trivia

 The cinema stereotype of Native Americans wearing skins and firing bows and arrows was the exception rather than the rule.
 The men in many tribes wore at least some Western clothing and used guns as weapons; they acquired these items trading with colonists.

 The Royal Proclamation of 1763 still has some impact as a legal document.
-Some of Canada’s native people have initiated claims in the country’s court system, arguing that the proclamation constitutes formal recognition of their land rights.
+Some of Canada’s native people have initiated claims in the country’s court system, arguing that the proclamation constitutes a formal recognition of their land rights.

 ‘Tarring and feathering’ was an effective means of punishing Loyalists or other non-compliant colonists.
 The victim was stripped naked and daubed or smothered with molten tar, followed by a dousing with duck or chicken feathers.
-The tar, if boiling, caused severe burns.
-If it was left to dry it could not be removed without tearing off large amounts of skin.
-Tarring and feathering was not a common occurrence but the mere threat of it was enough to force some Loyalists into compliance, flight or hiding.
+The tar, if boiling, caused severe burns; if it was left to dry it could not be removed without tearing off large amounts of skin.
+Tarring and feathering was not a common occurrence but was the mere threat of it was enough to force some Loyalists into compliance, flight or hiding.

-Contrary to popular belief, no American colonists were ever forced to share accommodation with British soldiers.
+No American colonists were ever forced to share accommodation with British soldiers.
 Both Quartering Acts stipulated that private homes should only be requisitioned if they were vacant.
 The owners of buildings used for quartering soldiers were to receive compensation from the colonial assembly.

 Charles Townshend, the MP who proposed the hated customs duties, died in September 1767 – just days after giving a heated speech on the matter in parliament.

 One of the men who led the raid on the Gaspee on Rhode Island was John Brown, who later became a noted slave trader.
-In 1796, Brown became the first American prosecuted for illegal slave-trading.
+In 1796 Brown became the first American prosecuted for illegal slave-trading.

 Captain John Parker, the American militia officer who led colonial forces at Lexington, was seriously ill from tuberculosis when the fighting erupted.
 Parker did not participate in any other battles and died a few months later.

-The first print run of Common Sense made a Thomas Paine a healthy profit.
-Paine saw none of it, however, as the pamphlet’s original publisher, Robert Bell, kept the proceeds.
+The first print run of Common Sense actually made a Thomas Paine a healthy profit.
+Paine saw none of it, however, as the original publisher, Robert Bell, kept the proceeds.
 Paine gave the profits from later editions to the Continental Army, purportedly to buy mittens for the winter.

 Thomas Paine gave away much of the money he made from writing.
 Paine later died in relative poverty.
 His funeral was attended by fewer than ten people.
-Years later, Paine’s bones were exhumed and put on a ship, to be reburied in his native England – but they were lost en route and have never been located.
+Years later, Paine’s bones were exhumed and put on a ship, to be reburied in his native England – however they were lost en route and have never been located.

 George Washington was plagued with ill health for most of his life.
 At different times Washington suffered from malaria, dysentery, smallpox and various types of fever.
 He was also plagued by bad teeth.
 By the 1780s Washington had only one of his own teeth remaining; contrary to folklore he did not have wooden teeth but relied instead on dentures made from ivory and bone.

 Benjamin Franklin was a notorious womaniser who conducted dozens of affairs and fathered several illegitimate children.
-These sexual liaisons continued even into his 70s when Franklin was living and working in Paris.
+These sexual liaisons continued even into his 70s, when Franklin was living and working in Paris.
 His dalliances in France ranged from flings with teenage prostitutes to affairs with ageing noblewomen.

 Only about 25 original Dunlap prints of the Declaration of Independence are known to exist.
 One copy was found in 1989, concealed in a painting bought at a flea market for just $US4.
 This Dunlap declaration later sold for $US2.4 million.

-Several of Thomas Paine’s 16 instalments of The American Crisis were addressed to the people of Britain.
+Several of Thomas Paine’s 16 installments of The American Crisis were addressed to the people of Britain.
 Paine informed the British that their continuation of the war in America would prove costly to English trade and commerce.
-He openly mocked Britain’s military and political leaders, questioning their motives and competence.
+He openly mocked Britain’s military and political leaders, questioning their motives and their competence.

 Colonel Rall, a Hessian colonel in command at Trenton, had a very low opinion of the soldiers of the Continental Army, calling them “provincial clowns”.
-Evidence suggests that Rall was warned about the imminent American attack on Trenton in 1776 but disregarded it.
+Evidence suggests that Rall was warned about the imminent American attack on Trenton in 1776, but disregarded it.

 Benjamin Franklin’s illegitimate son William was a fervent Loyalist.
 Franklin Junior served as the governor of New Jersey until 1776, when he was arrested and then forced to flee, first to New York and then to England.
 Franklin and his famous father never reconciled after the revolution.